ever-co/jobs/README.md

  * [UI/UX Designer](https://github.com/ever-co/jobs/blob/master/UiUxDesigner.md)

 ## About our Compаny

+Our R&D offices are in Bulgaria, but we remote first company.

-Our parent company based in Israel with customers worldwide: USA, UK, Australia & Israel, lots of interesting and challenging projects guaranteed!
+Our parent company based in Israel ([Ever Co.](https://ever.co)) with customers worldwide: USA, UK, Australia & Israel, lots of interesting and challenging projects guaranteed!

  **In addition, we are building multiple Open-Source platforms:**
   * Ever® - the world's first Open-Source Commerce Platform for On-Demand Economy and Digital Marketplaces (see https://github.com/ever-co/ever)
   * Gauzy™ - Open-Source Business Management Platform (ERP/CRM) focused on Fairness and Transparency (see https://github.com/ever-co/gauzy)

 Currently, we are looking for talented & enthusiastic Web Developers to expand our R&D team in Bulgaria.